artyofficial/Notification-Hub/README.md

 ## 📖 What is Notifier Hub?

-**Notifier Hub** is a real-time alert system that monitors popular gambling platforms for **rain events** — random giveaways where sites drop free money directly into chat.
+**Notifier Hub** is a real-time alert system that monitors popular gambling platforms for **rain events** which are random giveaways where sites drop free money directly into chat.

 🔔 The moment a rain starts, our bot detects it within seconds and sends you an instant notification via Discord.
 No more refreshing pages or missing out on free rewards.

-> 💰 **Free money, delivered to your Discord.**

 ---